ZarTaen/DU_Analog_Inputs/README.md

 Thanks to Davemane42 for doing the autoconfig based on the flying default.
 I modified it slightly to include more inverts and also more generic naming.
 It is a drop-in replacement for the NQ default flying script.

 ## Todo
 - Gathering feedback for the send rate
+- User-Friendliness
-- Input device to keyboard mapping (including Right Ctrl, I might consider double mappings so analog input toggle can be done with 1 mapped button)
+- ~~Input device to keyboard mapping (including Right Ctrl, I might consider double mappings so analog input toggle can be done with 1 mapped button)~~
+  - ~~Implemented multidevice+multikey mapping~~

 ## I want to contribute!
 Feel free to do so.
 Especially for the Lua side of things, help is very appreciated.
 Do not hesitate to contact me either via Discord (ZarTaen#6409)